davidvcauw/distributed-applications/docs/04_genservers/genserver.md

  * `[SERVER]` init function is called.
 At this point the server process is alive, but this phase shouldn't take too long.
 If a lot of start up work has to be done after initializing the process, consider `handle_continue`. _Note that the argument from GenServer.start or GenServer.start_link is passed to the init function.
 This is most of the time a named list._
  * `[SERVER]` After the init function is complete, a recursive loop function with a receive block is called.
 This should be familiar.
  * `[CLIENT | SERVER]` The client will most often call a function, such as `MyGenServer.Counter.addone/1 or /0`(depends whether the process is name registered or not, more about that later), which will call the underlying `GenServer.cast` / `call`/ or the basic `send`.
-    * Beware! cast is asynchronous, call is synchronous, send is how you define it.
+    * Beware! cast is asynchronous, call is synchronous.
     * You can specify your behaviour with `handle_cast`, `handle_call` and `handle_info`.
  * `[SERVER]` The `terminate` callback is called when `GenServer.terminate` is called.